ibm-cloud-docs/cloud-logs/alerts.md

 2. Data collection and analysis

-   IBM Cloud Logs continuously collects data from the system, including logs and metrics.
+   {{site.data.keyword.logs_full_notm}} continuously collects data from the system, including logs and metrics.
 It processes and analyzes this data against the defined alert rules.

 3. Alert triggering